Knowledge

 Must be an MSAA member of good standing.

-You have a chance the next school year if you’re a bit unlucky.
+You’ve a chance the next school year if you’re a bit unlucky.

-In addition to good academic records, you must be active in extracurricular activities, with good leadership skills, good moral character, possess US citizenship, and secured your teachers’ recommendations.
+Plus, to good academic records, you must be active in extracurricular activities, with good leadership skills, good moral character, possess US citizenship, and secured your teachers’ recommendations.

 If you lack mastery of archery sport, you must display an enormous potential to improve.